siemens/ix/packages/documentation/docs/controls/forms/_forms-validation_styleguide.md

 - **Override behavior:** When multiple validation states are present, only the message with the highest priority state is shown.
 The order of priority, from lowest to highest, is: valid, info, warning, and invalid.

 ## States
-- Default: The initial state of a form field, often before any user interaction.
+- Default: The initial state of a form field, often before any user interaction or validation.
-- Invalid: Indicates that the user input does not meet the specified requirements (e.g. missing data, incorrect format).
+	- Example: Helper text with password strength requirements.
 - Valid: Indicates that the user input meets all validation criteria and is acceptable.
+	- Example: User enters a password that meets all the criteria for a strong password.
+- Info: Provides additional context or guidance to the user.
+	- Example: User changes a field that has a dependency to another field or did not save yet.
-- Warning: A non-critical issue or suggestion related to the input (e.g. a weak password).
+- Warning: A non-critical issue or suggestion related to the input.
-- Info: Provides additional context or guidance to the user (e.g. password strength requirements).
+	- Examples: User enters a weak password, or a rotation speed that is beyond a safety threshold.
+- Invalid: Indicates that the user input does not meet the specified requirements.
+	- Examples: User enters an e-mail address without the "@" symbol, or misses a required input.

 ![States](https://www.figma.com/design/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?node-id=2767-5681&t=IIgjTqoOEP524yAH-4)

 ## Dos and Don’ts
-- Do ensure that validation feedback remains visible on hover, active, and when focused
-- Do show the "invalid" color on the label, component, and help text
+- Do use a short and helpful copy for validation
+- Do include all relevant information in the validation message, including context
 - Don’t show valid feedback on components, only in the input help component

 ## Related patterns